yuvalmGS/gigaspaces-wiki-jekyll/xap97net/jvm-configuration.markdown

 </JvmSettings>
 {code}

-**Note:** It is not recommended to define memory settings both as custom options and in the {{JvmMemory}} section, since the expected behavior is not clear.
+**Note:** It is not recommended to define memory settings both as custom options and in the `JvmMemory` section, since the expected behavior is not clear.

 ## JvmClassPath

 The [class path|http://java.sun.com/javase/6/docs/technotes/tools/windows/classpath.html] is the path that Java searches for classes and other resource files.
 It is usually specified as a semicolon-separated list of paths.
-The {{JvmSettings}} offers a more readable solution in the form of {{JvmClassPath}}.
+The `JvmSettings` offers a more readable solution in the form of `JvmClassPath`.
 The following examples are equivalent:
 {code}
 java.exe -classpath C:\Foo;C:\Bar
 {code}